slapdash/platform/README.md

 5. Launch [Slapdash](http://slapdash.com/download) and test running your command in the Command Bar.

-### Troubleshooting

-If your command doesn't show up in Slapdash make sure your script is saved with the UTF-8 encoding.
+> :warning: If your command doesn't show up in Slapdash, check that your script is saved with the UTF-8 encoding.